 All though this website attempts to provide accurate nutritional information, the information should only be considered an estimate.
 Varying factors such as different product types, different brands, etc. can change nutritional information.
 It is your responsibility as a consumer to read all labels to make sure the ingredients fit your dietary needs as well as calculate your own nutritional information as a double check.

-Let’s talk!
-Leave me a comment telling me if you’ve ever tried a pasta from Explore Cuisine?
-If you have which one did you try?
 Have you made Vegetable Ragu before?
 What is your favorite ingredient in this dish?

 pin for later: